About the Proposed Development

 Who owns the land and who is the developer?

-The applicant is US Aggregates, a subsidiary of the Heritage Group based in Indianapolis.
-Details on the legal entity and filings are available through the Allen County Agenda Center.
+The applicant is US Aggregates, a subsidiary of The Heritage Group based in Indianapolis.
+The land has been targeted for acquisition — the terms of any deal are not public.
+Details on filings are available through the Allen County Planning Services portal and the Application Documents page.
+[US Aggregates / Allen County D]

 How long would the quarry operate?

-Limestone quarries of this scale typically operate for 80–100 years.
-This is a multi-generational commitment of the land.
+Limestone quarries of this scale typically operate for 80–100 years — five or more generations of residents would live with the impacts before the site is exhausted.
+[Journal of Environmental Law &] This is a permanent, multi-generational commitment of the land.

 Is this already approved?